From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Interpretations for Substructure Extraction in Transformers

 We start with the comparison of different text-based graph representation methods.
 Specifically, we focus on the two basic methods, which are the neighborhood-based AL and the edge-based EL.
 To ensure controllable input lengths, we conduct a toy experiment using graphs with 4 to 8 nodes, keeping both representations within a 100-token limit.
 We then vary the number of Transformer layers to extract substructures (e.g., triangle, square, or pentagon) from the graph representations.
 Experimental details are provided in the~\Cref{app_tab:al_vs_el} in~\Cref{app_sec:adj_vs_edge} and the results are shown in~\Cref{fig:toy_example}.

 The experimental results indicate that both AL and EL formats allow Transformers to extract substructures from text-based graph representations.
 As the size of the target substructure increases, both formats require more Transformer layers to achieve more than 80\% accuracy.
-As mentioned in \Cref{rmk:graph-rep,rmk:graph-rep-multi}, the theoretical results hold for both AL and EL formats.
+As mentioned in \Cref{rmk:graph-rep}, the theoretical results hold for both AL and EL formats.
 The intuition is that both formats can be transformed into the same binary adjacency matrix $A(G)$, which encodes the structure of graph $G$.
 This matrix is then vectorized as $\mathsf{vec}(A(G))$ for processing within the model, where we provides the details in~\Cref{lem:adjacency_mtr_extraction} in~\Cref{app_sec:tech_lem}.

 Although we theoretically show that EL and AL are equivalent in representational power, experimental results reveal that EL requires more Transformer layers to achieve comparable performance.
 This may be because EL inherently requires more tokens to explicitly represent all edges, whereas AL encodes the same information with fewer tokens and additional padding, benefiting from its more compact structure.
 In practice, for a fully connected graph, the AL needs $2\times |V|^2-|V|$ tokens, while the EL needs $3\times(|V|^2-|V|)$ tokens.
-Therefore, for efficiency, we mainly adopt AL in our discussions.
+Therefore, for efficiency, we mainly adopt AL in our discussions.~\Cref{app_sec:AL_EL_vs} provides the details of the training efficiency comparison on AL and EL.